Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields: Comparison between the theory and stochastic simulations

-\end{section} \begin{section}{Monte Carlo simulations} In this section, we numerically deal with the cases where the external noise is given as a Gaussian white noise along the $x$ direction or the $y$ direction.
-We employ the Euler-Maruyama method to numerically solve the corresponding stochastic differential equations.
-We refer \cite{HAI2001} for a less technical review of the Euler-Maruyama method, section 10.2 of \cite{KNS1995} for a convergence proof of the method, and \cite{EIT2014, KSP2007} for gentle introductions to stochastic differential equations.
-The numerical analyses are performed with $R = 8\text{ ms}^{-1}$, $\Gamma_1 = 25/3 \text{ ms}^{-1}$, $\Gamma_2 = 10\text{ ms}^{-1}$, and $\gamma = 2\pi \times 0.007 \text{ rad/(ms} \cdot\text{nT)}$.
-The $z$-directional magnetic field is set to $100$ nT (Fig. \ref{fig:100PSD}) or $1000$ nT (Fig. \ref{fig:1000PSD}), and the noises are characterized by $\Gamma_{\alpha \alpha} = 1 \text{ nT}^2 / \text{ms}$, where $\alpha=x$ or $y$.
-The stochastic Bloch equation was integrated for a time period of $12$ ms, starting from its macroscopic equilibrium, and the PSD of the solution for the last $6$ ms was estimated by Welch's method.
-The number of forward time steps was at least $2^{17}$ for each sample trajectory corresponding to a discretized Brownian motion.
+In this section, we numerically deal with cases in which the external noise is given as Gaussian white noise along the $x$ direction or the $y$ direction.
+We employ the Euler-Maruyama method, a direct generalization of the Euler method to the stochastic case, to numerically solve the corresponding stochastic differential equations.
+We refer to \cite{HAI2001} for a less technical review of the Euler-Maruyama method, section 10.2 of \cite{KNS1995} for a convergence proof of the method, and \cite{EIT2014, KSP2007} for an introduction to stochastic differential equations.
+In case $\delta \vec{\mathbf B} = \delta B \mathbf{\hat n}$ with $\left< \delta B(t) \delta B(t') \right> = \Gamma \delta(t-t')$, the Bloch equation \eqref{eq:bloch} can be re-written in the following form, which is convenient for computer simulations: